klimesf/diploma-thesis/java/README.md

 ```

-Finally, describe your business contexts in the XML and place them in `src/main/resources/business-contexts/` folder:
+Finally, describe your business contexts in the XML and place them wherever you wish, as long as you provide their input streams to the registry:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>